ChipmunkWrangler/einmaleins/docs/wiki/BeforeDeploying.markdown

-* [.]
-Deploy
+* [o] Deploy
  * [X] Update MDVersion to handle previous version
  * [X] Update version number in iOS build settings
  * [ ] Update build and/or version numbers in Android build settings
- * [ ] use xARM to test the devices with the highest resolution, smallest & largest height & width, and extreme aspect ratios 16:9 and 4:3
+ * [X] use xARM to test the devices with the highest resolution, smallest & largest height & width, and extreme aspect ratios 16:9 and 4:3
- * [ ] Ensure that screenshots / video are up to date
+ * [X] Ensure that screenshots / video are up to date
-  * [ ] Add grid button screenshots for small devices
+  * [X] Add grid button screenshots for small devices
- * [ ] Test on device
+ * [ ] Test on device IN GERMAN TOO
   * [ ] Test data version update
   * [ ] Test starting with no players
   * [ ] Text switching to grid layout